StephenOravec/hello-world/README.md

 # Practice
- A place to practice Git
+ A place to practice Python and Git